 Kotter’s Model

-Sometimes change management needs to be more detail-oriented, and when this needs to happen, Kotter’s way of change management is the most helpful.
+Sometimes change management needs to be more detail-oriented, and when that’s the case, Kotter’s approach to change management is the most helpful.
 To do this, you would take steps along this path:

 McKinsey’s 7-S Model